bruvellu/cephalic-furrow/3-text/furrow.md

 ![Dynamics of ectopic folding in *btd* mutant.
 The cephalic furrow in sibling controls (top) and the ectopic folds in *btd* mutants (bottom) are annotated in white to visualize the dynamics in position, extension, and shape during their formation.
 ](figures/Vid5.jpg){#fig:vid-dynamics-btd tag="Video 5" width=50%}

 ![Variability of ectopic folding in *btd* mutants.
 The video shows four individual *btd* mutants where each display a different pattern and number of ectopic folds at the head--trunk interface.
+The video is looped to highlight the dynamics of ectopic folding.
 ](figures/Vid6.jpg){#fig:vid-variability-btd tag="Video 6" width=50%}

 ![Ectopic folding between mitotic domains in *btd* mutant.
 Detailed view of cartographic projections of *btd* embryos showing the formation of the cephalic furrow (left) and of an ectopic fold (right).
 In sibling controls, the cephalic furrow initiates in a progressive manner from a narrow row of cells before mitotic domains which only appear at about 20min.
 In *btd* mutants, the ectopic folds appear in an abrupt manner without any preceding changes in epithelial cells and unfold soon after.
 ](figures/Vid7.jpg){#fig:vid-mitotic-fold tag="Video 7" width=50%}

-![Strain rate analysis during ectopic fold formation in *btd* mutant.
+![Epithelial strain rate during ectopic folding in *btd* mutant.
+Video from @fig:vid-mitotic-fold overlayed with the estimated strain rate across the tissues.
+Increase in strain rates are associated with infolding and mitotic expansions.
 ](figures/Vid8.jpg){#fig:vid-strain-rate tag="Video 8" width=50%}

-![Increased compression at the trunk--germ interface in *btd* mutant.
-](figures/Vid9.jpg){#fig:vid-trunk-germ tag="Video 9" width=50%}

 ![Lateral views of control and cauterized *eve* mutant embryos.
 ](figures/Vid10.jpg){#fig:vid-cautlat-eve tag="Video 10" width=50%}